 Annual Recovery Rates vary according to the number of new tires sold or scrapped in any year, both of which are sensitive to changes in BC's economy, weather and population, all of which are outside of TSBC's control.
 In addition, the timing of a sale of a new tire does not correspond directly with either the generation or the collection of a scrap tire.
-For example, the sale of a new car does not typically result in the generation of a scrap tire, and with new car sales being over 35% of annual tire sales, this can have a significant impact when comparing sales to collections.
-As in 2014, there was a concerted effort by new car dealers to offer for sale and include in the payments, 4 new winter tires with every purchase or lease.
+For example, the sale of a new car does not typically result in the generation of a scrap tire, and with new car sales being more than one third of annual tire sales, this can have a significant impact when comparing sales to collections.
+As in 2015, there was a concerted effort by new car dealers to offer for sale and include in the payments, 4 new winter tires with every purchase or lease.
+In addition, PLT tire sales (car tires) rose 9% from 2015, with sales at an all-time high since 2007 when the sales data was first captured.

 Additional factors outside of TSBC's influence must be taken into account to explain why the Recovery Rate may never approach 100% in a growing economy.
 One factor is the export of partially worn tires not yet at their end-of-life to markets outside BC for reuse, never to return as scrap tires in BC.
 The more tires exported for reuse, the better the result, according to the Pollution Prevention Hierarchy (reduce, reuse, recycle, recover) - but the lower the Recovery Rate.
-Further, as the total number of vehicle registrations continue to increase with BC's population and with the greater use of winter tires (and enforcement by police agencies on certain highways), there is an ever increasing number of tires "in use" or "in storage and ready for use" further reducing the number of scrap tires in BC.
+Further, as the total number of vehicle registrations continue to increase with BC's population (up 1.25% from 2015) and with the greater use of winter tires (and enforcement by police agencies on certain highways), there is an ever-increasing number of tires "in use" or "in storage and ready for use" further reducing the number of scrap tires in BC.
+Vehicle registrations for BC are not yet available for 2016 but 2015 numbers show an increase of 3% over the prior year.